 Fanning the flames

 No surprise there: fire is a sacred cult inherited from Zoroastrianism, which was initially born in Azerbaijan and then diffused among other countries before becoming Persia’s official religion.
-And fire is also very heart of the image of Azerbaijan and by extension its grand prix.
+And fire is also the very heart of the image of Azerbaijan and by extension its grand Prix.
 Fire symbolizes the natural resources of petrol and gas that have created the country’s wealth.
 There are two places close to Baku considered sacred on account of their links with fire: Yanar Dag (the mountain that burns), where there’s an eternal flame thanks to the gas escaping from the mountain, and Atesgah: the temple of sacred fire, again built on a gas pocket that feeds perpetual fire.
 It’s no coincidence that Baku’s two most prominent skyscrapers, nestling on the coastline next to the marina, are decorated by illuminations at night that replicate the colors of a burning flame.

 Baku to the future

 And when it comes to a passion for motorsport, the action is pretty fiery as well.
 That’s partly down to the Hermann Tilke-designed track itself: a street circuit featuring plenty of 90-degree corners, then a mixed section that goes up-and-down in the mediaeval heart of the city, with a wide variety of tight corners (especially at the beginning of the sector), which make overtaking very tricky unless you are exceedingly brave.
 Top speeds are also exceedingly high, elevating the risk to reward ratio.